duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 \newcommand{\loss}{L}
 $$

-The embodied individual robotic tasks are the following.
+There are three embodied individual robotic tasks.

   * [Lane following (LF)](#lf): Control of a Duckiebot to drive on the right lane on streets within Duckietown without other moving Duckiebots present.